Autodesk/ADAppRater-iOS/README.md

 ##Example Project
 1. Download project to desktop
 2. Open the ‘ADAppRater Demo’ App
-3. The demo app demonstrates 3 ways to use the component:
+3. The demo app demonstrates 4 ways to use the component:
   1. Default UI flow without scenarios
+  2. Default UI flow, with custom strings
-  2. Custom View Delegate implementation, without scenarios
+  3. Custom View Delegate implementation, without scenarios
-  3. Default UI flow with several scenarios of significant events
+  4. Default UI flow with several scenarios of significant events

-__Pay attention to the log console to follow the flow__
+* __Pay attention to the log console to follow the flow__
+* __In order for the flow to work you must remeber to insert a real bundle Id in each UIViewController, otherwise the demo will act as offline__

 ## Release Notes